Exact penalty functions in optimization with unbounded constraint sets: Introduction

-\item An equivalent relation between the exactness of a penalty function and the global calmness for the problem in question is established (see Theorem~\ref{DL32}); this relation can be seen as a global version of \cite[Proposition~6.4.3]{Clarke1990} and \cite[Theorem~1.1]{Burke1991-1}.

-\item For problems defined by locally Lipschitz functions, under some regularity conditions, a new necessary and sufficient condition for a penalty function to be exact is derived (see Theorem~\ref{DL41}); this result improves \cite[Theorem~4.2]{Contaldi1993} and \cite[Theorems~1.5~and~3.1]{Zaslavski2005}.
+\begin{itemize} \item For problems defined by locally Lipschitz functions, under some regularity conditions, a new necessary and sufficient condition for a penalty function to be exact is derived (see Theorem~\ref{DL41}); this result improves \cite[Theorems~1.5~and~3.1]{Zaslavski2005} as well as \cite[Theorems~1.3]{Zaslavski2013} (in the finite-dimensional setting).